We take a look at the issue of medical consent from a personal perspective

-In reality most parents and patients sign the consent forms with barely a few moments’s thought, especially in an emergency situation, and on this occasion she was no different.
+Most patients sign the medical consent forms with barely a few moments’s thought, especially in an emergency situation, and on this occasion she was no different.
 After all, without consent being given the treatment cannot proceed and she didn’t want to do anything that might hold things up.